LIS 532: Metadata

 Upon completion of the course, a student should be able to:

-Subject access to resources using controlled vocabularies (e.g., Library of Congress Subject Headings (LCSH), Canadian Subject Headings (CSH), and Thesaurus for Graphic Materials (TGM))
+- Subject access to resources using controlled vocabularies (e.g., Library of Congress Subject Headings (LCSH), Thesaurus for Graphic Materials (TGM))

-Specialized metadata by discipline, format, and community (e.g., schema.org, RAD)
+- Specialized metadata by discipline, format, or community (e.g., museum objects, RAD)

-Encoding of metadata records using MARC21 and XML
+- Encoding of metadata records using standards such as MARC21 and XML

 A combination of lectures, in-class labs/exercises, and discussion will be used throughout the course.